pawe9N/MovieList-App/README.md

 # MovieList-App
 MovieList App was created for purpose of learning Java, JavaFx, FXML and MySQL.

+## Description of application
 This app can arrange your movie's and series's schedule into the database.
 After that you can divide them into watched, watching and to watch sections.
 So that your list will be clearer and more readable.

 ## Getting Started